 If you want your Christmas tree to last longer than 3-4 weeks, the Nordmann Fir is a better option as it has better needle retention than the Spruce.
 The traditional day of buying a tree is two weekends before Christmas and the Spruce will be fine in that case, but if not then the Nordmann or a pot grown tree will be better.

 Order Your Christmas Trees in Staffordshire Today

-Our full range of Christmas trees are usually available in the last week of November although we can get you one earlier if need be.
+Our full range of Christmas trees is usually available in the last week of November although we can get you one earlier if need be.
 To find out more about our Christmas trees in Staffordshire, please don’t hesitate to ask us for more information.